LILY 4 REFUGEES

-According to the latest news and numbers in the Swiss media, only every fourth refugee in Switzerland is able to work and earn money.
+According to the Swiss media and numbers, only every fourth refugee in Switzerland is able to work and earn money.

 All others are forced to survive with social welfare.
 More than half of 93,000 refugees are under thirty.
 Around 50 percent of the